 Setting up a financial consultancy in Mainland UAE

 It was just recent that Mainland UAE opened its doors fully to foreigners to allow 100% full ownership of companies in its onshore zone.
 The benefit of setting up a company in Mainland UAE is that there is no restrictions in which emirate one conducts its business in.
 Mainland UAE is regulated by the Securities and Commodities Authority (“SCA”) and a financial consultancy in this economic area can be structured as either a sole establishment or a civil company.
 It’s permitted or authorized activity will be ‘financial consultancy and financial analysis’.
-Mandatory appointments in financial advisories based in Mainland UAE are all required to be UAE residents which includes: a Monday Laundering and Reporting Officer or a Compliance officer; a Chief Executive Officer; a General Manager; and a financial analyst with a university degree or a professional certificate and at least three (3) years of work experience in the role.
+Mandatory appointments in financial advisories based in Mainland UAE are all required to be UAE residents which includes: a Money Laundering and Reporting Officer or a Compliance officer; a Chief Executive Officer; a General Manager; and a financial analyst with a university degree or a professional certificate and at least three (3) years of work experience in the role.
 The capital requirement must be paid up and at least USD 277,777 or AED 1,000,000.

 For detailed information on the Marketing rules, approval process and requirements, regulator’s, registry’s and notary’s fees, and estimates of certain running costs please download our detailed comparison chart in the link at the beginning of this article.
 If you require any assistance on how to set up a Financial Consultancy or Advisory Firm in the United Arab Emirates, you can contact us.

 lecocqassociate provides a full range of financial regulatory, corporate and commercial advice in relation to the structuring and incorporation of entities.

 This newsletter is for information purposes only.
 It does not constitute professional advice or an opinion.
 Please contact Ms. Hooriya Qazal Rajput on email@example.com for any questions.